florian-dev/locate/README.md

 Written for Windows.
 On Linux updatedb and locate commands do the job (except for duplicates seek), and I don't know MacOs.

-TODO :
-- [x] add --clean-drives option to updatedb action
-- [ ] using filters for find action (ex: file-size-threshold)

 ###### locate.py -h :
 ```
 usage: locate.py [-h] {find,updatedb,duplicates} ...